 As a rule, you should get as much life insurance as your dependent(s) will need to continue their lifestyle without your income.

 Depending on a few factors, this could be millions of dollars, or it could be a more modest amount.
 To determine how much life insurance you need:

 - Multiply your annual income by the number of years you want the insurance to cover.

 - Add any fixed expenses (like kids’ college tuition).

 - Finally, subtract any non-retirement savings or investments you have that could cover some of these costs in lieu of an insurance benefit.

-You should also take time to learn more about the differences between term life insurance and whole life insurance, which is sometimes sold as a combined insurance and investment product.
+You should also take the time to learn more about the differences between term life insurance and whole life insurance (sometimes referred to as permanent life insurance).
 Lauren and I stuck with simple term life insurance, and recommend you do, too.